anagilda/the-mobile-store-REST-API/README.md

 4. Run the `worker.py` file to insert data to the database.

     *Note: You can either run the scraper as it is, or you can  enter placeholder data instead.
 To do so, edit the `main()` function in this file by commenting/uncommenting what is needed.*

+    *Note: you might need to download the correct [chromedriver](http://chromedriver.chromium.org/) version for your system.*

     ```shell
     python worker.py
     ```